The Sixty-Year Search for the Missing Men of World War II

 “This is an astonishing, kaleidoscopic book—part mystery, thriller, and ghost story that happens to be true.
-I read it with goosebumps, convinced that Vanished will take its place among the classics of World War II literature.
+I read it with goose bumps, convinced that Vanished will take its place among the classics of World War II literature.
 Wil Hylton is a storyteller extraordinaire.
-We owe him a huge debt of gratitude for honoring the fallen with such clear-eyed, big-hearted power here.”—Michael Paterniti, author of The Telling Room
+We owe him a huge debt of gratitude for honoring the fallen with such clear-eyed, bighearted power here.”—Michael Paterniti, author of Driving Mr. Albert

-"A breathtaking work of literary journalism and a dazzling debut.
+“A breathtaking work of literary journalism and a dazzling debut.
 Vanished unfolds like a cinematic mystery while exploring the eternal questions of war, love, and loss.
-Hylton is a master storyteller."—Philipp Meyer, author of American Rust
+Hylton is a master storyteller.”—Philipp Meyer, author of The Son

 To keep up-to-date, input your email address, and we will contact you on publication